mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/notify-workflow.md

 ### 3.2 Activity

-The [Wait for notification](/refguide/wait-for-notification) workflow activity which the workflow instance is suspended on and you would like to notify so that the workflow can continue further.
+The ([caption](/refguide/wait-for-notification/#general) of the) [wait for notification](/refguide/wait-for-notification) workflow activity that pauses the workflow instance.
+This wait for notification workflow activity needs to be notified so that the workflow can continue.

 ### 3.3 Variable Name